Sample Complexity for Non-Truthful Mechanisms: Proof of

-We have shown that for both welfare and revenue, the top promotion algorithm preserves a $(1-k/T)$-fraction (or better, for welfare) of the objective of $x$ from a single population $i$, when applied to only agents in $i$.
-We now analyze the effect on the welfare and revenue of the agent from population $i$ from top promotion applied to the $n-1$ other populations.
-The key observation in our analysis is that the distribution of the quantiles of agents from the other population is nearly unchanged by top promotion.
-In particular, note that the probability that one or more agents from distributions other than $i$ with quantiles set to 0 by the top promotion algorithm is at most $(n-1)k/T$ by the union bound.
-Conditioned on there being no such agents, the distribution of quantiles from the top promotion algorithm remains uniform.
-It follows that the revenue and welfare conditioned on this event is identical to the revenue from $\mathbf{\hat x}$.
-On the other hand, in the event that there is one or more agents from populations other than $i$ who have top quantiles (which are promoted), the conditional welfare and virtual welfare is non-negative.
+Lemma~\ref{lem:singleagent} states that the virtual surplus lost from applying the $q$-buffering procedure to a single agent is small.
+We now argue that applying the algorithm to all agents at once does not incur much additional loss.
+We argue from the perspective of some agent $i$.

-The (virtual) surplus from population $i$ from the top promotion algorithm can be written as the approximation from promotion population in $i$, i.e.\@ $(1-k/T)$, composed with the loss from applying the procedure to all other agents, i.e.\@ $(1-k(n-1)/T)$.
-The bound in the statement of the lemma results. \end{proof}
+The key observation in our analysis is that the distribution of the quantiles of other agents input to $\allocs$ is nearly unchanged by the extremal buffering procedure.
+In particular, note that the probability that one or more agents other than $i$ with quantiles set to $0$ or $1$ by the extremal buffering procedure is at most $(n-1)(1-2q)$, by the union bound.
+Conditioned on there being no such agents, the distribution of quantiles input to $\allocs$ remains uniform.
+It follows that the virtual surplus from agent $i$ conditioned on this event is identical to the virtual surplus from the extremal buffering procedure applied only to $i$.